 The difference between the two rules is that the Cox v.
 Shell settlement covered the total cost of re-piping whereas the Spencer v.
 Dupont settlement covered only 10% of the cost of re-piping.

 From the insightful exposition above it can be deduced that there are two main types of plastic piping.
 These are polybutylene and cross-linked polyethylene.
-The basic difference between both is that the polymer chains in the latter are bonded to each other thereby establishing a cross-link.
+The basic difference between both is that the polymer chains in the latter are professional to each other thereby establishing a cross-link.

 The effect of this cross-linking makes polyethylene (PEX) a better option for piping.
 PEX has more resistance to high pressures as the cross-linking increases its pressure limits.
 Again, PEX more tolerance for harsh temperatures.
 Extreme weather conditions and water temperature does not affect the durability of polyethylene pipes.
 More so, the issue of corrosion does not affect PEX.
 The greater chlorine resistance of PEX makes it last longer even with high chlorine concentrations.
 More than ten million homes in the U.S. and Canada were built using polybutylene piping from 1978 to 1995, but this was before its unreliability was discovered.
 Today these pipes are no longer in use.